-- Parents must notify the school in writing that they wish their child to be placed on the waiting list for the relevant year group. - The school secretary will keep any such list, updating it as required.
+- The Local Authority will notify the school to automatically add your child to our waiting list if you are refused a place on the national offer day. - The waiting list is maintained by the School and parents will automatically be added to the waiting list, which will be maintained until 31st December - Parents must notify the school in writing that they wish their child to be placed on the waiting list for the relevant year group for in year admissions. - The school secretary will keep any such list, updating it as required.
 The information on the list will include the parent/guardian name(s) and contact details, including telephone number and email address (if available).
 It will also include the child's full name, date of birth, permanent home address, details if looked after by the local authority and present school (if applicable).
-Also the name, date of birth and year group of any sibling(s) on roll at Bengeworth CE Academy. - At the beginning of each term following being placed on the list, parents need to notify the school in writing that they wish their child's name to remain on the waiting list.
+Also the name, date of birth and year group of any sibling(s) on roll at Bengeworth CE Academy.

+- At the beginning of each term following being placed on the list, parents need to notify the school in writing that they wish their child's name to remain on the waiting list.
 Failure to do so will result in the name being removed. - As places arise, the school will contact parents, according to the priority on the list, to allocate the place which should be accepted or rejected within 28 days.
 Should the place no longer be required, the place will be allocated to the next name on the priority list. - Parents will not be informed of their place on the waiting list, as this can change as new children join the list and others leave thus changing the priority of a child.